DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

                      return power (a, n-1) * a

  <li> <b> Program Correctness </b> is necessary to show that the program always gives the correct output.
-            <b> Partial Correctness </b>
+            <li> <b> Partial Correctness </b>
                 1. <i> Initial Assertion (p) </i> - gives the properties that the input values must have
                 2. <i> Final Assertion (q) </i> - gives properties that the output of the should have, if the program did what was intended
-            <b> Hoare Triple p{S}q </b> is said to be partially correct with respect to the inital assertion p and the final assertion q if whenever p is true for the input value of S and S terminates, then q is true for the output values of S.
+            <li> <b> Hoare Triple p{S}q </b> is said to be partially correct with respect to the inital assertion p and the final assertion q if whenever p is true for the input value of S and S terminates, then q is true for the output values of S.

                <b> Rules of Inference </b>
                    <li> COMPOSITION RULE